Understanding the Challenges in Iterative Generative Optimization with LLMs: MLAgentBench Details

 \subsection{Agent Design Details}

 The learned ML pipeline shares a similar design for both tasks with modular components for different steps of the machine learning pipeline.
 In the many-function initialization, the workflow is broken into components such as preprocessing, feature selection, ensemble construction, training, and prediction.
 This decomposition makes explicit which parts of the pipeline the optimizer is allowed to revise and gives the optimizer a more structured hypothesis class than a single monolithic \texttt{train\_model} function.
-The schematic comparison below is adapted from the Housing Price implementations\footnote{\url{https://github.com/AbhinavAkkiraju/data-science-agent/tree/main/house-prices}}, though for both tasks, we use the same implementation.
+The schematic comparison below is adapted from the Housing Price implementations \footnote{\anonurl{https://anonymous.4open.science/r/data-science-agent-6D5E/house-prices/multi_function.py}{https://github.com/AbhinavAkkiraju/data-science-agent/blob/main/house-prices/multi_function.py}} though for both tasks, we use the same implementation.